jjsmu/budweiser-casestudy/README.md

 &
 [Breweries](https://github.com/BivinSadler/MSDS_6306_Doing-Data-Science/blob/Master/Unit%208%20and%209%20Case%20Study%201/Breweries.csv)

 Also saved in this repository as of October 9, 2023:
 [Beers](https://github.com/jjsmu/group16/blob/main/Beers.csv) &
 [Breweries](https://github.com/jjsmu/group16/blob/main/Breweries.csv)

 **Notes:**
+- -The datasets provided consist of information on 2410 US craft beers and 558 US breweries with details such as beer name, ABV, IBU, and brewery location.

 -The Key variable that connects the data sets is Brewery_id in Beer.csv and Brew_ID in Brewery.csv.
 We renamed variables to have matching column names in order to merge.

--We assumed data was missing at random, but kept those rows for completeness, and filtered out missing values when neccessary.
+-We assumed data was missing at random, and filtered out missing values when doing analysis.
 This is detailed in the EDA.rmd file.

 -Refer to EDA.rmd file for code relating to merging, transformation and analysis.